Twitter bans linking to Facebook, Instagram, other rivals

 Lorenz said she and another Post technology reporter were researching an article concerning Musk.
 She had tried to communicate with the billionaire but the attempts went unanswered, so she tried to contact him Saturday by posting a message on Twitter tagging Musk and requesting an interview.

-The specific topic was not disclosed in the tweet, although it was in response to Musk tweeting about an incident earlier in the week involving a “violent stalker” in Southern California and his complaints about journalists allegedly revealing his family’s location by referencing the jet-tracker account.
+The specific topic was not disclosed in the tweet, although it was in response to Musk tweeting about an alleged incident earlier in the week involving a “violent stalker” in Southern California and Musk’s complaints about journalists allegedly revealing his family’s location by referencing the jet-tracker account.

 When she went back later Saturday to check whether there was a response on Twitter, Lorenz was met with a notification that her account was “permanently suspended.”